mrjones2014/dotfiles/docs/README.md

 </div>
 <hr>

-I’m a Certified Scrum Master and currently working as a developer at 1Password.
+I’m currently working as a developer at 1Password.
 I'm an automation enthusiast, Neovim user, and generally a command line junkie.
+I'm also a Certified Scrum Master.

 My favorite programming languages currently are Rust, Go, and Lua.
 I like making Neovim plugins, command line tools, and other developer tools.